caiorss/Emacs-Elisp-Programming/README.md

 -   <http://web.mit.edu/Nelhage/Public/dot-elisp/site/g-client/json.el>

-## Emacs Starter Kits<a id="sec-10-4" name="sec-10-4"></a>
+## Emacs Starter Kits<a id="sec-11-4" name="sec-11-4"></a>

-**Space Emacs**
+**Spacemacs**

 From the documentation:

-Spacemacs is first intended to be used by Vim users who want to go to the next level by using Emacs.
-It is also a good fit for people wanting to lower the risk of RSI induced by the default Emacs key bindings (this is an assumption, there is no official studies to prove this).
+Spacemacs is a new way to experience Emacs &#x2013; a sophisticated and polished set-up focused on ergonomics, mnemonics and consistency.
+It can be used naturally by both Emacs and Vim users &#x2013; you can even mix the two editing styles.
+Switching easily between input styles makes Spacemacs a great tool for pair-programming.

 [Link Github](https://github.com/syl20bnr/spacemacs)